autorope/donkeycar/docs/parts/keras.md

 # Keras Parts

 These parts encapsulate models defined using the [Keras](https://keras.io/) high level api.
 They are intended to be used with the Tensorflow backend.
 The parts are designed to use the trained artificial neural network to reproduce the steering and throttle given the image the camera sees.
-They are created by use the [train command](/guide/train_autopilot/).
+They are created by using the [train command](/guide/train_autopilot/).

 ## Keras Categorical